-The Lake Champlain region is host to numerous ponds, rivers, and, of course, the big lake itself.
-Knowledgable anglers know that all of these bodies of water offer terrific fishing opportunities, but here are five Lake Champlain region fishing facts for the rest of us!
+The Lake Champlain Region is home to numerous ponds, rivers, and, of course, the big lake itself.
+Knowledgeable anglers know that all of these bodies of water offer terrific fishing opportunities, but here are five Lake Champlain Region fishing facts for the rest of us!

 1. There’s a fish hatchery that you can visit!

 The Essex County Fish Hatchery is located in Crown Point, and is open to the public.
 The hatchery raises rainbow, brook, and brown trout and releases approximately 50,000 one- and two-year-old trout in the region’s waters each season to augment the fish stocked by the NYS Department of Environmental Conservation!

 2. It’s all about the bass